ValentinAbrivard/AudioSharing-Front/README.md

 Frontend : https://github.com/ValentinAbrivard/AudioSharing-Front

 Open 2 terminal :
- - one in the Front-nuxt folder (and follow the readme in this folder)
+ - one in the Front-nuxt folder (and follow the readme in this folder) then open localhost:3004
  - one in the test-socketio folder
  - Run socket.io : go inside socket folder and run it should go on port 3002 : node index.js